TungTran2095/Medsal/README.md

 #### `get_monthly_salary_trend_fulltime`

-This function is used by the Payroll Dashboard to fetch the total salary (`tong_thu_nhap`) aggregated per month and year, for a given year.
+This function is used by the Payroll Dashboard to fetch the total salary (`tong_thu_nhap` from "Fulltime" table) aggregated per month and year, for a given year.
 The X-axis of the chart will use the `Thang_x` column from your `time` table.

 **SQL Code:**
 ```sql